Essendon Camera Club Introduction to Photography Course

 The cost of the course is $235.00.
 The course fee also includes remaining year membership to the Essendon Camera Club.

-The 2021 course begins on the 23rd of April 2021 and runs for 9 weeks each Thursday night at 7:15pm.
+The ECC course (TBA) runs for 9 weeks each Thursday night at 7:15pm.
 Includes Tea and coffee.
 There are three outings which occur on weekends in addition to the Thursday night classes.
-Please download the Syllabus using the “Dates 2020” button at the top of the page.
+Please download the Syllabus using the “Course Dates” button at the top of the page.

 Number of Participants